 Google Search Console provides deep insights and data about how your website is ranking.

 The site is being found but what is the average position on search pages, what phrases or words & how is it trending?
+The volume of impressions are shown, position and clicks depending on the time period you choose.
+You can narrow this down by filtering to a word or phrase.

 - What volume of people are clicking to visit your site.